jqhoogland/rationalia-starter/LW/Posts/Can crimes be discussed literally?.md

 chapter: null
 synchedAt: '2022-08-30T08:16:34.212Z'
 ---

-# Can crimes be discussed literally?
+# Can Crimes Be Discussed Literally?